 Depending on your destination climate, you might also need to bring a surface hair conditioner with moisturizing qualities for hot, dry weather or frizz control cream for a humid climate.
 Unlike deep conditioners, these products coat your hair with a protective layer while adding gloss and making your style more manageable.

-swimming and other water activities are a lot of fun, they can wreak havoc on your holiday hair.
+summer activityIt just wouldn'’t be a summer vacation without time in the water.
+Water activities are a lot of fun, but they can also wreak havoc on your hair.
 Whether you’re swimming in the sea or at the hotel pool, always rinse the sea salt and chlorine out of your hair with plenty of fresh water.

 Chlorine dries out the hair, making it brittle.
 It also fades the color and with some hair colors, can turn hair an unsightly shade of green.
 It's not the chlorine that turns your hair green but the presence of heavy metals like copper.
 The chlorine initiates the process by damaging the hair cuticle, which allows these metals to enter the inner structure of hair.
 When this happens, you can remove the metals with a special shampoo like Redken Hair Cleansing Cream Shampoo.